WedaPashi10/docker_and_kubernetes/README.md

 ***
 ### Basic Docker commands

-- View Client’s and Server’s Version of Docker:
+View Client’s and Server’s Version of Docker:

     docker version

-- Listing all the the existing docker images:
+Listing all the the existing docker images:

     docker images

-- Listing all the containers that are running at present:
+Listing all the containers that are running at present:

     docker ps

-- Listing all the containers
+Listing all the containers:

     docker ps -a

-- Build an image form a Docker file
+Build an image form a Docker file:

     docker build <imageName>

-- Run an image in a new container, `imageName` can be fetched from `docker images` command
+Run an image in a new container, `imageName` can be fetched from `docker images` command:

     docker run <imageName>

-- Start one or more stopped containers
+Start one or more stopped containers:

     docker start